 Physical: Sitting most of the time near the stairs of the production stage, and stand when need to.

-On the back production stage – go-getter for Main Room Manager, this includes taking things to lost and found, keeping him hydrated, taking seat counts, have to do runs to the production room to help them.
+On the back production stage – go-getter for Main Room Manager, this includes taking things to lost and found, keeping him or her hydrated, taking seat counts, have to do runs to the production room to help them.
 You get to be in the room a great deal of the time.

 Shifts are approximately 4 hours.